hep-gc/cloudscheduler/web_tests/README.md

 ```
 To fix this, run `export DISPLAY=:1` with the `Xvfb :1 -screen 0 1024x768x24` command running in another window.

+Alternately, the screen can be created by prepending `xvfb-run` to the command that needs the screen.

+### Behave

+To get behave, run `pip install behave` and put `from behave import *` at the beginning of your spec files.

 ## Framework Notes

 ### Selenium and Unittest

 Setup was finicky, but that could be partly due to VM (and was pretty much entirely selenium - unittest was easy).
 Tests seem to be pretty flaky - how much of that is the VM and how much is Selenium is unknown at the moment.

+Tests should be run with the `-v` flag to know what's going on.

+Executes the tests in a little over twenty-eight seconds.

+### Selenium and Behave

+Setup of behave was easy, but selenium setup was finicky, as mentioned above.
+Again, the tests seem to be flaky, but that could be the fault of the VM.

+Behave is easier to read than unittest, both in code and in tests, but requires more files and a more specific setup structure.

+Executes the sample tests in a little over thirteen seconds.